 Engineering - whenever driveways have any sort of slopes, curves, or angles in them it usually means that costs are going to increase.
 Generally this is due to the need for engineering to allow runoff to properly drain away from the home and into the street, and it usually also means more labor in preparing the surface.
 Additionally, sloped and curved drives involve more materials which only increases the total costs too

-Cost to pave a driveway varies greatly by region.
+Cost to pave a driveway varies greatly by region (and even by zipcode).
 Get free estimates from paving contractors in your city.